 Language class instead, for example

-from spacy.fr import French.
+from spacy.lang.fr import French.

 This error means that the spaCy module can’t be located on your system, or in

 your environment.
 Make sure you have spaCy installed.
-If you’re using a
+If you’re using a virtual

 environment – otherwise, you’re trying to load a system installation.
-You can also run
+You can

 which python to find out where your Python executable is located.

 fails, it’s usually a sign that the package is not installed in the current

 pip list or

-you’re importing a model manually at the top of a file, make sure to use the
+you’re importing a package manually at the top of a file, make sure to use the

 This error may occur when running the

-spaCy does not currently add an entry to our
+spaCy does not currently add an entry to your

 this can lead to unexpected results, especially when using a virtual

-virtualenv.
+environment.
 Instead, spaCy adds an auto-alias that maps

 python -m spacy.
 If this is not working as expected, run the command with